-The Theory of Dynamical systems is a branch of the theory of Differential Equations.
-It was founded as a separate discipline by Poincare, and developed by Birkhoff and Smale.
-Substantial contributions were made by mathematicians of the Moscow school, e.g. Kolmogorov, Arnold, Alekseev, Anosov, Sinai, and others.
+The Theory of Dynamical systems is a branch of mathematics, based on the idea of iterated functions.
+Concepts of contraction, ergodicity, structural stability, and others may be helpful for the investigations related to the theory of Differential Equations, and (to some extent) the Number Theory, the Mathematical Physics and the Probability Theory.
+Substantial contributions here were made by mathematicians of the Moscow school, e.g. Kolmogorov, Arnold, Alekseev, Anosov, Sinai, and others.
 The proposed course is an introduction to the subject.
-It contains a survey of the field.
-The basic theorem is proved; the ideas of the proofs of more difficult results are explained without technical details.
+It contains a survey of the field; the basic theorems are proved; the key ideas are presented.

 Prerequisites: An introductory course to Ordinary Differential Equations.